-For urban garden designers, hydroponics has become a very popular solution to the lack of soils and space available in cities.
-Hydroponics is a system of growing food in water without the use of soils, and it can be done utilizing vertical spacing, which makes it a great fit for apartment balconies and other confined areas.
+For urban garden designers, hydroponics has become a very popular solution to the lack of soil and space available in cities.
+Hydroponics is a system of growing food in water without the use of soil, and it can be done utilizing vertical spacing.
+This can make it a great fit for apartment balconies and other confined areas.
 Otherwise, many curious and innovative growers have simply become interested in broadening the scope of what they do.

 The Basic Idea of Hydroponics

 Plants can’t grow on water alone, so hydroponics is a bit more complicated than simply cultivating in pools of water.
-In reality, plants need nutrients, so hydroponic systems are not run purely on water but, more so, on nutrient solutions, water with dissolved minerals or infused with rich soils.
-Plants are stabilized in pots or small rocks so that their roots hang into this solution and are able to feed on the enriched liquid.
+In reality, plants need nutrients, so hydroponic systems are not run purely on water but, more so, on nutrient solutions, water with dissolved minerals, or infused with rich soils.
+Plants are stabilized in pots or small rocks so that their roots hang into this solution and can feed on the enriched liquid.

-In short, hydroponics provides an opportunity to predictably produce more food locally, wherever we are, with less natural resources.
+In short, hydroponics provides an opportunity to predictably produce more food locally, wherever we are, with fewer natural resources.

 The Disadvantages of Hydroponics

-Despite offering several advantages, especially to particularly problematic places, hydroponics is not a full-stop solution to food production.
-Hydroponic systems do have an initial set up cost larger than growing in soil.
+Despite offering several advantages, especially in particularly problematic places, hydroponics is not a full-stop solution to food production.
+Hydroponic systems do have an initial setup cost larger than growing in soil.
 The systems are reliant on electricity, which makes them susceptible to power failures, and plants can die very quickly in this system if that happens.
 Plus, if not run on renewable energy, hydroponic pumps are another pull on the grid.
-Managing a hydroponics system, repairing pumps and monitoring solutions, can also be time-consuming, much more so than relying on quality soils and rain.
+Managing a hydroponics system, repairing pumps, and monitoring solutions can also be time-consuming, much more so than relying on quality soils and rain.

 For those of us more in-tuned to the natural ways of doing things, modern hydroponics also has questionable nutritional aspects.
-Growing in quality soils means that plants are given access to not only the nutrients necessary to make them grow but also they are supplied with micro-nutrients and trace elements that are vital for keeping plants and people healthy.
+Growing in quality soils means that plants are given access to the nutrients necessary to make them grow as well as micro-nutrients and trace elements that are vital for keeping plants and people healthy.
 Questions have arisen as to whether nutrient solutions can supply all these needs.
-Also, many common crops — potatoes, corn, squash, root veggies, grains — are not well-suited for hydroponic systems.
+Also, many common crops — potatoes, corn, squash, root veggies, and grains — are not well-suited for hydroponic systems.
 They are more geared to lettuces, tomatoes, and other water-hungry, relatively small bushes.

 Thus, while hydroponics can be very useful, we shouldn’t completely do away with the soil just yet.